steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/06_Detect_Problems/README.md

 You will get to the <b>Problem ticket</b> produced by the Dynatrace DAVIS AI.

-Problem tickets provides you the entire context of the issue, including impact and root causing pinpointing what needs to be done to solve it.
+Problem tickets provides you the entire context of the issue, including impact and root cause pinpointing what needs to be done to solve it.

 ![carts-dev-problem-ticket](../../assets/images/carts-dev-problem-ticket.png)